-- The Unregister button unregisters the specified service worker.
+- The Unregister link unregisters the specified service worker.
 Check out Clear storage for a way to unregister a service worker and wipe storage and caches with a single button click.

 - The Source line tells you when the currently running service worker was installed.
 The link is the name of the service worker's source file.
 Clicking on the link sends you to the service worker's source.

 - The Status line tells you the status of the service worker.
 The number on this line (